Lessons Learned in Project Management: Real-Life Example and Key Takeaways

 When we share lessons learned with the project team, we let them know the survey results, feedback collated, and the lessons learned.
 When sharing the results, be sure to record team members’ thoughts about lessons learned and encourage them to look at what processes didn’t work this time.
 By doing this, team members stay motivated to learn how to improve their work in the future.

 But let’s not forget to look at what processes in the pipeline did work and the notable ones that didn’t because they can contribute to creating new documents for best practices.
-These best practices are incorporated into existing business processes, technology, modes of communication, policies, procedures, and employee accomplishments.
+These best practices are then integrated into existing processes.

 5. Store, update, or create new documents for those processes

 The lessons learned template should be archived and stored in a secure place accessible to the project team, other project managers, and external stakeholders.
-It can also be stored in an existing project management tool, where the lessons learned report can be read and is available to share.
+The template can also be kept in project management tools, where the report can be read and easily shared.
 A centralized drive or cloud storage can be a great option in today’s digital world, preferably open for access within the company’s local network.

 6. Retrieve for use on current and future projects